Affiliate Disclosure

 Cons: Costs more per ounce than concentrates; less economical for big jobs.

 The convenience pick.
 No dilution, no measuring — point, spray, wipe.
-For quick touch-ups and targeted grease it's the most grab-and-go bottle in the test.
+For quick touch-ups and targeted grease it's the most grab-and-go bottle in the field.

 How to Choose the Right Engine Degreaser